Ning-lab-repo/pFKhib/README.md

 * predict.py

   The code is to use pFKhib containing 11 DNNs and the integrated DNN we mentioned above to use 11 features generated from a group of HSP (10, 10) peptides (Khib sites) to score them and predict whether each of them is functional.
-* evaluate.py

-  The code is used for getting the Sensitivity, Specificity, and ROC auc scores of 11 DNNs and integrated DNN.
 * ROC.py

   The code is used to draw 11 ROC curves of the pFKhib model consisting of 11 parallel DNNs and integrated DNN.